 Cons:

-The insulation is solid, especially in the roof, but if you’re looking to go into the deep country you may want to look at some aftermarket insulation.
-Otherwise, the Jayco comes equipped with a lot of what you’ll need for longer off-season runs like an awesome auto-igniting furnace (coming in at 31,000 BTU) and a large water heater.
+This Jayco Redhawk does come equipped with a lot of what I’d need for longer off-season runs like an auto-igniting furnace coming in at 31,000 BTU and a large water heater.

-2. Forest River Forester LE
+2. Best For Long Journeys: Forest River Forester LE

 Pros: